IET-OU/trackoer-core/README.md

 trackoer-core
 =============

-'Track OER' is a JISC and HEFCE-funded project to facilitate Web analytics for Open Educational Resources.
+__Track OER__ is a JISC and HEFCE-funded project to facilitate Web analytics for Open Educational Resources.

-`trackoer-core` is the central web application for the Project, providing clean URL redirection to no-Javascript web-bugs for Piwik and Google Analytics, and test/demonstration pages.
+`trackoer-core` is the central web application for the Project, providing clean URL redirection to no-Javascript web-bugs for Piwik, an OER license-tracker embed-code service for Creative Commons, Piwik and Google Analytics, and test/demonstration pages.

 ## Requirements

  * PHP 5.2+
  * Apache 2.2+
- * (Piwik 1.8+ -- this can be run on a separate server/host.)
+ * ([Piwik 1.8+][piwik] -- this can be run on a separate server/host.)

 ## Installation